ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 The base ALTO protocol [](#RFC7285) is designed to expose network information through services such as cost maps and endpoint cost service.
-These services use an extreme `single-node` network abstraction, which represents a whole network as a single node and hosts as `endpoint groups` directly connected to the node.
+These services use an extreme `single-node` network abstraction, which represents a whole network as a single node, and hosts as `endpoint groups` directly connected to the node.

 Although the `single-node` abstraction works well in many settings,